 Launching a new medical device takes many resources, and outsourcing the medical device prototyping, testing, and manufacturing to a trusted partner means that you will not need to hire an in-house team yourself and procure the equipment and components to make it happen.
 When you outsource your medical device manufacturing, look for a medical device contract manufacturing partner who offers turnkey services complete with designers, engineers, researchers, equipment, and tools all on-site with regulated and optimized processes already in place.

-Outsourcing to a medical device manufacturer means that you are contracting with a partner who has a proven process in place for prototyping and production.
+Outsourcing to an ISO 13485 certified by NSF-ISR medical device manufacturer means that you are contracting with a partner who has a proven process in place for prototyping and production.
 This will get your product to market sooner while saving you money.
 Medical device testing is a big component of the process, and a turnkey medical device contract manufacturer will be able to handle that as well.

 Counterfeit Parts in Medical Device Manufacturing

 Counterfeit electronic components are imitations, modified components, or unauthorized components that are presented as legitimate by a supplier who has not been thoroughly vetted.
 Avoiding counterfeit parts in any manufacturing process is important, but even more so when electronic components are being used in medical devices.
 Not only will a medical device on the market be subject to failure, but it will pose a danger to public health, patient safety, and ultimately your industry reputation.

 Counterfeit parts are such a danger because they do not meet the required electrical safety precautions or minimum specifications necessary.
 Cutting corners on these specifications can pose serious threats to those who will use your devices, because counterfeit parts have a high risk of product malfunction and unit failure.
 In medical devices, because of the high regulations, the risks are even greater.